RECENT lectures ARE NOW on our youtube channel: Click HERE

 David Pecker Conference Room, Willcox Hall, Pace University, Pleasantville

 The David Pecker Conference Room is ideal for our meetings, especially when social distancing is still recommended.
-It is large (seats 120), tiered, with desks and wheeled chairs, and has excellent computer and audiovisual equipment.
+It is large (seats 120), spacious, and tiered, with desks and wheeled chairs.
+It has excellent computer and audiovisual equipment.

 Lectures take place in Wilcox Hall (not Lienhard as in the past).
 Wilcox Hall is just inside the main entrance to Pace, on the right after the first parking lot.
 There is ample parking.
 Enter the building and turn left.
 The lecture hall is just down some steps and then to your left, Pecker Lecture Hall.

 On certain lecture dates, the Main Gate may be closed.
 Entry will be through Gate 3.
 The route to Willcox is a bit complicated.
 Please click here for a map that will guide you.